balena-io/balena-cli-advanced-masterclass/README.md

 shipping it's only half the story.

-Preregistering a device allows the creation of individually registered devices to an application before those devices are ever physically powered on or connected to a network.
+Preregistering a device allows the creation of individually registered devices to a Fleet before those devices are ever physically powered on or connected to a network.
 This is extremely useful in situations such as manufacturing where a device may require tracking, as a specific device UUID can then be associated with a specific customer order, for example.
 This ensures